Compliance Performance Indicators

 Scope of Appointment (SOA) Forms

 Beneficiaries must complete a Scope of Appointment form before all one-on-one appointments/meetings (whether in person or over the phone) to discuss MA, MA-PD and/or PDP products.
-If the client wishes to discuss a product not included on the original SOA form, you must complete a new SOA for the new product line.
+If the client wishes to discuss a product not included on the original SOA form, you must complete a new SOA to include the new product line.
 SOA forms are not required to attend a formal or informal marketing/sales event.
-Forms must be CMS-approved and filled out correctly.

 PCP Auto Assign

 Some plans (usually HMOs) require the client to have a designated Primary Care Physician (PCP) and it will be noted on their member ID card.
 If the enrollment application contains Name and ID fields for PCP information, then a PCP is required and the agent should work to populate the section.
 If the PCP fields are left blank, or invalid PCP information is entered, some carriers will auto assign a PCP to the client.
 A PCP auto assignment is a negative mark for the agent, as it can lead to member dissatisfaction, delay member services, etc.